Hamilton–Rosberg rivalry: 2014 season: Hamilton wins the first title battle

 Hamilton arrived at the 2014 Spanish Grand Prix with the opportunity to move ahead of Rosberg in the championship should he take victory.
 He held off a charging Rosberg late in the race, who afterwards said an extra lap would have been enough to pass his team-mate.
 It was later revealed that Hamilton defended using the same engine mode that Rosberg used in Bahrain.
 Two weeks later, at the 2014 Monaco Grand Prix, Hamilton was faster than his teammate in all three practice sessions and again in Q2 ahead of the top-ten shootout.
 In the closing stages of Q3, both Mercedes drivers started a lap; Rosberg first, Hamilton second.
 Rosberg, on provisional pole, ran deep at Mirabeau and drove into a sliproad, prompting yellow flags and forcing Hamilton to abort his final qualifying lap.
-Some pundits made suggestions of foul play, to which Hamilton, when asked if he thought Rosberg had crashed on purpose, replied "Potentially.
-I should have known that was going to happen".
-However, the stewards cleared Rosberg of any wrongdoing and team boss Toto Wolff refuted the conspiracy theory as "bull".
-Despite this, Hamilton made clear that he felt Rosberg had ruined his lap on purpose and, after starting and finishing the race second, announced that he and Rosberg were no longer friends.
+Some pundits made suggestions of foul play, to which Hamilton, when asked if he thought Rosberg had crashed on purpose, replied: "Potentially.
+I should have known that was going to happen."
+The stewards cleared Rosberg of any wrongdoing and team boss Toto Wolff refuted the conspiracy theory as "bull".
+Despite this, Hamilton made clear that he felt Rosberg had ruined his lap on purpose.
+After starting and finishing the race second, Hamilton announced that he and Rosberg were no longer friends.

 At the 2014 Hungarian Grand Prix, Rosberg qualified on pole while Hamilton was forced to start from the back of the grid when a fuel leak set his car alight in the first session of qualifying.
 Hamilton began to fight through the field before a mid-race safety car shuffled the order, putting Rosberg behind Hamilton but on a different strategy.
 When Rosberg, on fresher tires, closed the gap to Hamilton, Mercedes asked the British driver to move over, knowing the German would have to pit again before the end of the race.
-Hamilton, who had battled through from last position, replied "I'm not slowing down for Nico - if he gets closer he can overtake".
+Hamilton, who had battled through from last position, replied: "I'm not slowing down for Nico − if he gets closer he can overtake."
 Hamilton's decision meant he held on to third, keeping Rosberg at bay in the final stages after his pit stop.
-Mercedes strongly suggested after the race that they felt that Hamilton's blocking cost Rosberg, his main championship rival, victory.
-However, Niki Lauda, non-executive chairman of Mercedes, spoke in support of Hamilton after the race, saying "From my point of view Lewis was right", and no disciplinary action was taken by Mercedes after the race regarding the incident.
+Mercedes strongly suggested after the race that they felt that Hamilton's blocking cost Rosberg, his main championship rival, victory; however, Niki Lauda, the then non-executive chairman of Mercedes, spoke in support of Hamilton after the race, saying "From my point of view Lewis was right."
+No disciplinary action was taken by Mercedes after the race regarding the incident.